-Results of Procedure: We noted six instances in our random sample of 25 individuals where the experience level reported to the Department of Education did not agree to the employee's personnel file.
+Results of Procedure: We noted five instances in our random sample of 25 individuals where the experience levels reported to the Department of Education did not agree to the employee's personnel file.
+We also noted six instances in our random sample of 25 individuals where the education levels reported to the Department of Education did not agree to the employee's personnel file.